Trinity Episcopal Church (Independence, Missouri)

 Trinity Episcopal Church is a historic church at 409 North Liberty Street in Independence, Missouri.

-It was built in 1881 in a Late Victorian style.
-The building was added to the National Register of Historic Places in 1979.
+It was built in 1881 and was added to the National Register of Historic Places in 1979.

 Future US President Harry S Truman married Bess Wallace at Trinity Episcopal on June 28, 1919.
 The church was also the site of the 1956 wedding of their daughter, Margaret.